The Inflector class takes a string and can manipulate it to handle word

 // Apples echo Inflector::pluralize('Apple');

-pluralize() may not always correctly convert a noun that is already in its plural form.
+pluralize() should not be used on a noun that is already in its plural form.

 // Person echo Inflector::singularize('People');

-singularize() may not always correctly convert a noun that is already in its singular form.
+singularize() should not be used on a noun that is already in its singular form.

 These methods are useful when creating class names, or property names: